jengle-dev/Personal-Profile-Page/README.md

 # Jennifer Engle Dev Personal Profile Page

 ## Description
-The goal of this project is to create a professional profile for a software engineer using Vanilla HTML & Javascript.
+The goal of this project is to create a professional profile for a software engineer using Vanilla HTML, CSS & Javascript.

 ## Visuals
 The site is developed for responsive design so that it can be viewed on any screen size, even mobile.